21 Holiday Gifts That Are IT, According To Teens

-Just because Gen Z is known for their pro-thrift, anti-consumption ethos doesn’t mean they don’t want a few (not too many!) shiny gifts under the tree just like the rest of us.
+Just because Gen Z is known for their pro-thrift, anti-consumption ethos doesn’t mean they don’t want a few (but not too many!) shiny gifts under the tree just like the rest of us.
 We asked our friends at Copycatted, a product recommendation community for Gen Z, what’s topping their holiday wishlist (beyond world peace and an end to climate change).

-So whether you’re stumped about what to give the resident cool teen in your life or are looking to make your own wishlist a little bit cooler, check out what teens across America (and beyond!) want this year.
+So whether you’re stumped about what to give the resident cool teen in your life or are looking to make your own wish list a little bit cooler, check out what teens across America (and beyond!) want this year.

 Casey Lewis is an editor and digital strategist who's obsessed with youth culture, as evidenced by Copycatted, a shopping community for Gen Z, and @thankyouatoosa, her ode to teen magazines.